zachncurry/Python-for-IT-Automation/README.md

 11) [csvDNS_Email_Ticket.py](https://github.com/zachncurry/Rogue-DNS-Server-Detection-and-Remediation/blob/dc9121f8a0e14555fa476241081e05453adac4d1/csvDNS_Email_Ticket.py): Added the creation of a ticket for each impacted machine.
 12) [csvDNS_Email_Ticket_RestartDNS.py](https://github.com/zachncurry/Rogue-DNS-Server-Detection-and-Remediation/blob/a64058b92b62fdf07f1c7d68706077f098612a6a/csvDNS_email_ticket_RestartDNS.py): Added the help desk ticket information into the Remediation Table and Alert Email for additional context for end users and to manage the loop logic to determine when the incident is fully resolved.
 Then added the Stop and Start (Restarting) of the DNS Servers.
 13) [unitConnectCorrect.py](https://github.com/zachncurry/Rogue-DNS-Server-Detection-and-Remediation/blob/449d535a6ea20c21b00f08fec9fa9bc033a59f3d/unitConnectCorrect.py): Hard coded information such as device information, username, password and rogue DNS IP to test connectivity, remove, and update.
 Found the 22 port while open but timing out requiring the need to add the ability to try other port numbers.
 14) [csvConnectCorrect.py](https://github.com/zachncurry/Rogue-DNS-Server-Detection-and-Remediation/blob/09488f6ab22c8a452652fbeff2ccf608db3db7e0/csvConnectCorrect.py): Incorporated the unit DNS Config script with several changes however a success!
+15) [RemediationFinal.py](https://github.com/zachncurry/Rogue-DNS-Server-Detection-and-Remediation/blob/1d42c50dc0dbd6020eebfe74213bb8129d6a1e4f/RemediationFinal.py): Restructured the logic to address ongoing Rogues DNS Server attacks, added the final notification email, added the update Help Desk Ticket, and final remediation table/results.

  </br></br>